parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     Fitting kmeans: 100%|██████████| 8/8 [00:00<00:00, 17.42it/s]
     Estimating seed partitions: 100%|██████████| 8/8 [00:00<00:00, 21.85it/s]
     Saving KNN graph: 100%|██████████| 8/8 [00:00<00:00, 12.01it/s]

     INFO: ANN recall: 99.76%

+​
-    Smoothening KNN distances: 100%|██████████| 2/2 [00:02<00:00,  1.05s/it]
+​    Smoothening KNN distances: 100%|██████████| 2/2 [00:02<00:00,  1.05s/it]
+​
     time: 20 s

+​

-All the results of `make_graph` are saved under 'normed__{cell key}__{feature key}'. in this case since we did not provide a cell key, it takes default value of `I` which means all the filtered cells and feature key (`feat_key`) was set to `hvgs`.
+All the results of `make_graph` are saved under 'normed\__{cell key}__{feature key}'. in this case since we did not provide a cell key, it takes default value of `I` which means all the filtered cells and feature key (`feat_key`) was set to `hvgs`.
 The directory is organized such that all the intermediate data is also saved.
 The intermediate data is organized in a hierarchy which triggers recomputation when upstream changes are detected.
 The parameter values are also saved in hierarchy level names.
-For example, 'reduction_pca_31_I' means that pca linear dimension reduction with 31 PC axes was used and the PCA was fit across all the cells that have True value in column 'I'.
+For example, 'reduction_pca_31_I' means that PCA linear dimension reduction with 31 PC axes was used and the PCA was fit across all the cells that have True value in column 'I'.

 ```python